jrizo0/pulumaz/README.md

 # Pulumaz

-Monorepo using pulumi for azure infraestructure, using mainly `bun`, but could be used with other package managers.
+**Monorepo** using pulumi for azure infraestructure, using mainly `bun`, but could be used with other package managers.
+Important to note that azure tools are not that great documentated for monorepos.
 It's using:

 - Azure functions -> hono api